RobWar-code/sci-booster/README.md

 sources, notably ChatGPT, in which the data may be easily edited for import.

-The following definition is known as the "JSON Hierarchical Flow Page Definition Version 1.3"
+The following definition is known as the "JSON Hierarchical Flow Model Definition Version 1.3"

 Clarifications:

-- The top level (page) of a flow model has two, three or four nodes and all subsequent pages are further definitions of the component nodes that they describe.
+- The top level (page) of a flow model has upto four nodes and all subsequent pages are further definitions of the component nodes that they describe.
+- The "id" field of each section of the json model should be present and set to null unless it is known via the site database.
 - The hierarchical_id of the top-level page is "01" and its details apply to the whole model as well as the page that they describe
 - All definitions (nodes / pages) should confine themselves to the constraint of the parent.
 - Pages inherit the flows from their parent node (whether source or destination), ideally they should be re-presented in the page
-- it is permitted to branch a flow and a component from a component (as in motion from petrol flow, for example)
+- It is permitted to have more than one from flow from a component (as in motion from petrol flow, for example)
 - A page should not consist of more than 8 component nodes
 - A node number (NodeNum) is unique to a page only and consists of two digits, ie: "01".
 - A hierarchical_id is built from its parent node numbers in order of descent, ie: "010204".